harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/run-tests-in-ci.md

 sidebar_position: 10
 ---

 In a CI pipeline, you can run a variety of tests, such as integration tests, functional tests, and unit tests.
-To do this, you can use a a [Run step](../run-ci-scripts/run-a-script-in-a-ci-stage.md) or a [Run Tests step](../../ci-technical-reference/configure-run-tests-step-settings.md).
-After a pipeline that includes tests runs, you can [view the test results](./viewing-tests.md).
+To do this, you can use a [Run step](../run-ci-scripts/run-a-script-in-a-ci-stage.md) or a [Run Tests step](../../ci-technical-reference/configure-run-tests-step-settings.md).
+The major difference between these two options is that you must use the **Run Tests** step if you want to [enable Test Intelligence](../use-ci/set-up-test-intelligence/set-up-test-intelligence.md).

 ## Improve test times